Help protect the environment and earn grant funds for your neighborhood.

 How does my association earn money?

-The Recycling Coordinator develops specific activities for each year's SIG.
+The Parks & Recreation Sustainability Coordinator develops specific activities for each year's SIG.
 Each of the activities is worth a set amount of points.
 In September of each year, representatives submit a SIG application documenting points earned during the fiscal year, which is October 1 – September 30.
 The SIG is presented to each participating community at a City Commission meeting.
 In addition, volunteers receive a thank you gift from the City for their participation and support of the program.
-To see how much your efforts can bring back to your association, take a look at the 2012-2013 SIG Award Results.
+To see how much your efforts can bring back to your association, take a look at the 2015-2016 SIG Award Results.

 How do I sign up?